 Examples of neutral salt: Potassium sulfate (K2SO4), Potassium chlorate (KClO3), and Sodium chloride (NaCl).

 To have basic salt, you need to let a strong base and a weak acid react with each other.
 It has around one or more hydroxyl ions.
-The base hasn’t gone through an entire neutralization, so the salt pH level is higher than 7, showing the character of base.
+The base hasn’t gone through an entire neutralization, so the salt pH level is higher than 7, showing the character of bases.

 Examples of basic salts: Magnesium oxychloride (Mg(OH)Cl), Zinc chloride hydroxide (Zn(OH)Cl), and Sodium acetate (NaOOCCH3).